YanakaRyosuke82/POEM_Object_Editing/README.md

   - OpenCV shape editor for transformations

 #### Onur's Tasks:
-- [ ] Generate synthetic dataset for non-affine transformations:
+- [ ] Generate synthetic dataset for testing non-affine transformations.
-  - Define edit prompts for each non-affine category
+- [ ] re-think / define edit prompts for each non-affine category

-  - Create training data
-  - Fine-tune the model
+if the test dataset fails, than we can try fine-tuning QWEN.

+#### Together (at last)
-- [ ] Integrate NVIDIA's Add-it module into codebase for improved object insertion
+- [ ] Integrate NVIDIA's Add-it module into pipeline for improved object insertion

-#### last
-- [ ] download magicbrush and evaluate
+- [ ] download magicbrush and run/evaluate our pipeline on those testsevaluate
-- [ ] compare "SDL" with "Self-Guidance" drawers (not that important)
+- [ ] ablation studies compare "SDL" with "Self-Guidance" drawers (not that important)

 ----